Someone You Should Meet

 Introduction

-Someone You Should Meet focuses on an extended family gathering organized by two filmmakers who only recently discovered they were related through their great-grandparents.
-As the family explores their shared history and evolving Jewish identity over five generations, old wounds surface, and a sense of belonging is found.
+Someone You Should Meet focuses on an extended family gathering organized by two filmmakers who only recently learned they were related through their great-grandparents.
+As the family explores their shared history and evolving Jewish identity over five generations, old wounds surface, and a sense of belonging is discovered.

 Synopsis